Vatyx/spicy-github/README.md

     $ lein cljsbuild once

+To auto-watch and re-compile Clojurescript on the fly

+    $ lein cljsbuild auto

 To start the application server in headless mode, run the following command.
 It will start the server on port 3000.

     $ lein ring server-headless